-Autumn is just around the corner and with scrunching leaves and vibrant views our canals and rivers are perfect places to visit as a family, so head outdoors and see how many of these awesome autumn activities you can complete.
+Autumn is here and with scrunching leaves and vibrant views our canals and rivers are perfect places to visit as a family, so head outdoors and see how many of these awesome autumn activities you can complete.

 Foraging along our canals and rivers is a wonderful way to add a sense of adventure to your day and its great fun for kids too!
 If you find some ripe and ready blackberries, then give our recipe for blackberry mess a go.
 It's a scrumptious pudding that doesn’t need any cooking, or if you’re feeling more adventurous cook up some chutney – delicious!